Anthropology, BALAS

 Students who graduate with a concentration in Archaeology will be able to:

-- Students with a concentration in archaeology will learn theories and methods for understanding cultural and societal change through time and the role of heritage in the present.
+- Learn theories and methods for understanding cultural and societal change through time and the role of heritage in the present.

-- Students with a concentration in archaeology will demonstrate an understanding of the ethical issues and legal responsibilities concerning cultural resource management.
+- Demonstrate an understanding of the ethical issues and legal responsibilities concerning cultural resource management.

-Students who graduate with a concentration in socio-cultural and linguistic anthropology will be able to:
+Students who graduate with a concentration in Socio-cultural and Linguistic Anthropology will:

-- Students with a concentration in socio-cultural and linguistic anthropology will learn theories and methods for understanding cultural and linguistic variation in human societies, and how power and politics contribute to understandings of self and society.
+- Learn theories and methods for understanding cultural and linguistic variation in human societies, and how power and politics contribute to understandings of self and society.

-- Students with a concentration in socio-cultural and linguistic anthropology will demonstrate ways of thinking about the world that demonstrate the diversity and the interconnectedness of local, regional, and global processes.
+- Demonstrate ways of thinking about the world that demonstrate the diversity and the interconnectedness of local, regional, and global processes.

-Students who graduate with a concentration in Human Evolutionary Biology will be able to:
+Students who graduate with a concentration in Biological Anthropology will:

-- Students with a concentration in human evolutionary biology will learn theories and methods for understanding biological variation and how this information is applied to forensic science and health sciences.
+- Learn theories and methods for understanding biological variation and how this information is applied to forensic science and health sciences.

 for the degree of Bachelor of Arts in Liberal Arts & Sciences Major in Anthropology